aptech/docs/docs/CR-rref.rst

 ----------------
 .. function:: rref(x)

-    :param x:
+    :param x: data
     :type x: MxN matrix

-    :returns: y (*MxN matrix*) containing reduced row echelon form of x.
+    :returns: y (*MxN matrix*) containing reduced row echelon form of *x*.

 Remarks
 -------

-The tolerance used for zeroing elements is computed inside the procedure
+The tolerance used for zeroing elements is computed inside the procedure using:
-using:

 ::

    tol = maxc(m|n) * eps * maxc(abs(sumc(x')));

-where eps = 2.24e-16.
+where :math:`eps = 2.24e-16`.

 This procedure can be used to find the rank of a matrix.
 It is not as stable numerically as the singular value decomposition (which is used in